 Niagara Region Public Health and Emergency Services is closely monitoring the COVID-19 pandemic.
 This is an evolving situation and we'll continue to update information as it becomes available.

-Full vaccination is the greatest protection you can have against COVID-19 and its variants.
+Full vaccination is the greatest protection you can have against COVID-19.
 It's not recommended that individuals wait.

 If it's been more than four months since your first dose, you don't need to restart the series.
 However, Public Health does recommend you get your second dose as soon as possible to ensure maximum protection.